knative/docs/blog/docs/articles/getting-started-blog-p3.md

                   type: string
 ```

+By following these steps, you have successfully modified the SampleSource API to support a new feature: text templates.
+This change allows users to create a text template populated with variables for each event sent by the source.
+This demonstrates the power and flexibility of Knative's API system and how you can extend it to meet your specific needs.

-Now you know everything you need to know to make some API changes!
-In our next blog we will continue along with our project and learn how to modify the controller for our sample source.
-This way, when users use our new API option, it will actually change something.
+In the next blog post, we will continue with our project and learn how to modify the controller for our sample source.
+This way, when users use our new API option, it will actually change something in the system!

 We look forward to seeing you in the next blog post!
-In the meantime, if you have any questions, reach out in #knative-contributors and we will be happy to help.
+In the meantime, if you have any questions, reach out in #knative-contributors, and we will be happy to help.

 ![](/blog/images/getting-started-blog-series/post3/009.png)